conveyal/analysis-backend/README.md

 the existing dependency on R5 (which will pull down a built JAR from Maven Central) and replace it with a module dependency on your local R5.
 This way, any changes you make to R5 will also be reflected when you run it.

-You can then create a run configuration for `com.conveyal.taui.TransportAnalyst`, which is the main class.
+You can then create a run configuration for `com.conveyal.taui.AnalysisServer`, which is the main class.
 You will need to configure the options mentioned above; I recommend using environment variables in the run configuration rather than messing with config files for local development.
 If you set `OFFLINE=true`, you won't need to run the R5 `BrokerMain` and `AnalystWorker` classses separately.
 You will need to configure an `GRID_BUCKET`, `RESULTS_QUEUE` and `RESULTS_BUCKET`,